 In running promotions, your hope is probably most often for the other sort of interpretation studied by those researchers: A good sale on an item indicates it won’t be going on sale again in the near future.
 This interpretation can motivate quantity purchases.
 In fact, when it comes to products which are otherwise highly popular, you might decide to limit how many can be purchased at the discounted price.
 Otherwise, you could run out, irritating your other shoppers.

 With the commodity category the researchers studied—paper towels—this second interpretation occurred less often among shoppers than did the first one.
-Overall, the promotional discount was leading people to purchase the particular item less often, not more often, in subsequent weeks.
+Overall, the promotional discount was leading people to purchase the particular item less often, rather than more often, in subsequent weeks.

 Analyze purchasing patterns to determine which of the two interpretations of your promotional discounts is happening more often.
 Then take the steps which best serve your store.